coderefinery/calendar/README.md

   submodule).
 - They get built to `out/*.ics` via `make`
 - An index `out/index.html` gets build via `make`
-- The Github workflow file pushes to the `gh-pages` branch.
-Note: you have to go to settings and toggle pages off and on again the first time to make it live.
+- The Github Actions workflow file pushes to the `gh-pages` branch.
+Note: you have to go to settings and toggle pages off and on again the first time to make it live, after that Github Actions will keep it up to date.

 For now, see `calendars/example.yaml` for an example.
 This documentation should be improved.

+When setting this up, do not fork the upstream repository, because then pull requests will end up here.
+However, you might not want to use the "template repository" feature, since then histories will become disconnected, and you can't pull updates send PRs back to us.
+So, manually make a new repository, add this as a remote, pull, then push to your new repository as the upstream.